ouspg/trytls/README.md

 All examples should return one of the following strings to the standard output:

- * `OK` when connection was established in a secure way
+ * `VERIFY SUCCESS` when connection was established in a secure way
- * `FAIL` when connection failed to establish in a secure way
+ * `VERIFY FAILURE` when connection failed to establish in a secure way
- * `NOPE` if the example has not implemented the requested behaviour (e.g. setting CA certificate bundle)
+ * `UNSUPPORTED` if the example has not implemented the requested behaviour (e.g. setting CA certificate bundle)

+If anything else is returned, then the test has erred.

+Unless a fatal error occurs, examples should always return with process exit value 0.

 ### Packaging

 An example should be confined to a directory named in a way that describes the chosen target language and library or service.

 An example should have a top level `README.md` that describes how to run the example.
+The examples should have a `run` command.

 Optionally an example can have a `Dockerfile` that encapsulates the environment and the dependancies needed to run the example.

-## Test drivers
+## Test runners

 We currently have one [python based test runner](showrunner/) implemented.